amd-jnovotny/hipBLASLt/docs/what-is-hipBLASLt.rst

 What is hipBLASLt?
 ====================

-hipBLASLt is a library that provides GEMM operations with flexible APIs and extends functionalities beyond the traditional BLAS library. hipBLASLt exposes APIs in the HIP programming language with an underlying optimized generator as a backend kernel provider.
+hipBLASLt is a library that provides GEMM operations with flexible APIs and extends functionality beyond the traditional BLAS library. hipBLASLt provides APIs in the :doc:`HIP programming language<hip:index>` with an underlying optimized generator as a backend kernel provider.

-The library adds flexibility for matrix data layouts, input types, and compute types, and in choosing the algorithmic implementations and heuristics through parameter programmability.
+The library adds flexibility for matrix data layouts, input types, and compute types and for choosing the algorithmic implementations and heuristics through parameter programmability.
-After identifying a set of options for the intended GEMM operations, you can use these options repeatedly for different inputs.
+After identifying a set of options for the intended GEMM operations, you can repeatedly use these options for different inputs.

-The GEMM operation of hipBLASLt is performed by :ref:`hipblasltmatmul`.
-Here is the equation:
+The GEMM operation of hipBLASLt is performed by :ref:`hipblasltmatmul` using this equation:

 .. math::